alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/bareos_pool_operations/README.md

         # We don't need to run on the client until your storage daemon is not on the client
         Fail Job On Error = yes
         Command = "/etc/bareos/bareos-dir.d/clean_expired_baros_volumes.sh --action delete --expire 60 --name Full-"
-        # Place this script in bareos director congigs repository and chmod +x
+        # Place this script in bareos director configs repository and chmod +x
     }
 }
 ```